Chris Brown Tells Haters To ‘Grow Up’ After Karrueche Tran Court Date Delay

 Similarly, after one fan reposted Chris Brown’s response to the news of the delay in Karrueche’s court proceedings, the “Party” singer opted to reply directly to the fan with a note that encourages his followers to not “stop being fans of other people because of the headlines.”

-“Go request party and get your tickets to the show,” Chris Brown revealed via a screengrab from Instagram user “@chriscomments.”
+“Go request party and get your tickets to the show,” Chris Brown revealed, via a screengrab from Instagram user @chriscomments.
 “Let’s get focused and if y’all f*** wit me y’all know what it is.”

 Brown continued, “IM SINGLE AND TRYING TO BE THE BEST.
 So don’t be involved wit s*** that will bring u down.
 Time for everyone to grow up.
 And don’t stop being fans of other people because of the headlines.
 It doesn’t have to be us vs. them.
 Be who you are and wanna be *heart emoji*.”